dnanexus/dxCompiler/doc/ExpertOptions.md

 * `runSpec.access`: Specifies which resources the applet can access
 * `ignoreReuse`: Specifies whether to allow the outputs of the applet to be reused

-These attributes can also be specified in the `runtime` section of the WDL task, but their representation there is slightly different than in dxapp.json.
+These attributes can be specified in the `runtime` section of the WDL task, but their representation there is slightly different than in `dxapp.json`.
 Also note that the runtime section is different than the metadata section when it comes to attribute values - specifically, object values must be prefixed by the `object` keyword, and mapped values must have their keys in quotes.

 * `dx_restart`: Either an integer value indicating the number of times to automatically restart regardless of the failure reason, or an object value with the following keys:
   * `max`: Maximum number of restarts